-The only significant changes in contractual obligations since the end of fiscal 2007 have been changes in purchase obligations and long-term debt (See Notes 1 and 7 of the Condensed Consolidated Financial Statements).
+The only significant changes in contractual obligations since September 30, 2007 have been changes in purchase obligations and long-term debt (See Note 7 of the Condensed Consolidated Financial Statements).
 Refer to Amtech's annual report on Form 10-K for the year ended September 30, 2007, for information on the Company's other contractual obligations.